eclipse-openj9/openj9-omr/doc/compiler/ProblemDetermination.md

-Alternatively, the JIT can operate at a fixed optimization level, which forces it to compile all methods (or only certain methods selected by the user) with the same aggresiveness.
+Alternatively, the JIT can operate at a fixed optimization level, which forces it to compile all methods (or only certain methods selected by the user) with the same aggressiveness.
 As you will see in this document, this mode is extremely useful for diagnosing JIT problems.